docknetwork/crypto-wasm-ts/README.md

 #### Terminology

 - **Statement** - The kind of proof that needs to be done and the public parameters needed to verify that proof.
-Eg. a BBS+ signature statement contains public key of the signer, signature params, any revealed messages, etc. Each statement in a proof has a unique index.
+Eg. a BBS signature statement contains public key of the signer, signature params, any revealed messages, etc. Each statement in a proof has a unique index.
 - **Witness** - Private data that needs to be kept hidden from the verifier.
 This can be the messages/attributes that are not being disclosed, the signature itself, the accumulator member, accumulator witness.
 Every witness corresponds to some `Statement`.